 Celebrate the end of winter with locals and try some delicious Russian cuisine.
 Join a tour dedicated to the ancient Slavic Maslenitsa festival – exciting winter culture festival!
 It lasts for a whole week and brings vivid colors not only to the look of the city but also to the menus where you will find hundreds of tasty pancakes (or Bliny).

 During the first days of your trip, you will get to know the major sights and most impressive attractions of the capital of Russia.
 This is the time of year when the city is freeing itself from the grips of winter and heading towards spring.
 This is what Maslenitsa festival is all about!
 We will take in the joy and spirit of the holiday by walking around festively decorated streets.
 But the biggest event is for the dessert.
 The grand finale will await you in the heart of the Golden Ring – Suzdal.
-Attend the last day of Maslenitsa festival, an unforgettable experience that will allow you to dive into Russian culture and see life here through the eyes of a local.
+Attend the last day of Maslenitsa festival.
+This is an unforgettable experience that will allow you to dive into Russian culture and see life here through the eyes of a local.

 Do not be afraid of winter in Russia read some tips on how to enjoy Russian weather in winter.